 That penalty reduction is part of a larger trend at SAPD.
-Since 2010, officers have been reinstated after indefinite suspensions 27 times, while only 13 terminations have been upheld, records show.
+Since 2010, officers have been reinstated after indefinite suspensions 27 times, records show.

 Five years after winning his job back, Belver had Eloy Leal in the back of his squad car.